ApiLogicServer/Docs/docs/Sample-Basic-Demo.md

 **f.
 Test: Start the Server, and use the Admin App to update your Order by adding a `green` Item**

-At the breakpoint, note you can use debugger services to debug your logic (examine `Item` attributes, step, etc).
+At the breakpoint, note you can use standard debugger services to debug your logic (examine `Item` attributes, step, etc).

 &nbsp;